Leicester Mercury: Organization

-The digital operations of the Leicester Mercury are managed through Reach plc's Nottingham production hub, with a team of local journalists covering Leicester and Leicestershire news.
+The digital operations of Mercury are managed through Reach plc's Nottingham production hub with a team of local journalists covering Leicester and Leicestershire news.
 In 2021, Reach plc implemented a "Live" newsroom model across its regional titles, including LeicestershireLive, introducing specialized digital roles such as audience editors, social media producers, and SEO specialists.
 As of 2025, the LeicestershireLive editorial team consists of approximately 15 journalists, including a digital editor and multimedia content creators.